 Our goal is to support community and economic development through the arts while advancing hubs of creativity and innovation in divested neighborhoods of Chicago.

-Call for Project Proposals (CFP) for the EIA Seed Grant Initiative will open in Summer 2020.
-Sign-up for updates here.
+Call for Project Proposals (CFP) for the EIA Seed Grant Initiative are now open.

 Learn more about the Neighborhood Enhancement Grant here.